nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/latency.rst

    :depth: 2

 The GATT Latency Service is a custom service containing a single writable characteristic.
-This characteristic can be used to calculate the round-trip time of a GATT Write operation.
+You can use this characteristic to calculate the round-trip time of a GATT Write operation.

 Service UUID
 ************